jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 That said the results were dramatic enough to warrant sharing.
 The Edison sipped power even with the WiFi radio continuously active.
 With a maximum observed draw of 176 mA the unit we tested never exceed 1 Watt.
 The implications for battery life could really be remarkable and we look forward to doing some empirical "real world" run-down tests in the lab in the future.

+We measured current drawn by BeagleBone Black and Edison in 100 samples over the course of 20 seconds in three scenarios.
+First we conducted a baseline test merely connected to each device with an ssh session.
+Next we downloaded a large file from the internet with wget.
+And last we ran an OpenICE software simulator of a multiparameter phsyiological monitor.

 <div id="charts">
 </div>
 ** NOTE:100 samples in 20 seconds, bar represents mean with whiskers at min and max

+One would expect the Edison to be at a power consumption disadvantage using wireless connectivity but that was definitely not the case.
+In every scenario the Edison performed the expected task with facility and drawing a fraction of the power of the BeagleBone Black.

 Platforms like Edison demonstrate a bright future not only for wearable and pervasive sensing technologies but also demonstrate the ease with which Medical Device Manufacturers can (and should) adapt next-generation sensor data emission to help create a robust data ecosystem around each patient.
 One goal of our work in the lab is to connect data from the [SparkFun 9 Degrees of Freedom Block for Edison](https://www.sparkfun.com/products/13033) to the OpenICE system as an exemplar for the integration of other devices.
 This will allow us to better understand the implications of Edison as part of the OpenICE architecture.